raspberrypi/documentation/configuration/config-txt/overclocking.md

 To view the Pi's temperature, type `cat /sys/class/thermal/thermal_zone0/temp`.
 Divide the result by 1000 to find the value in degrees Celsius.
 Alternatively, there is a vcgencmd, `vcgencmd measure_temp` that interrogates the GPU directly for its temperature.

 Whilst hitting the temperature limit is not harmful to the SoC, it will cause CPU throttling.
 A heatsink can help to control the core temperature and therefore performance.
 This is especially useful if the Pi is running inside a case.
 Airflow over the heatsink will make cooling more efficient.
-A suitable heatsink is the self-adhesive BGA (ball-grid-array) 14x14x10 mm heatsink available from [RS Components](http://uk.rs-online.com/web/p/heatsinks/6744756/).

 With firmware from 12th September 2016 or later, when the core temperature is between 80'C and 85'C, a warning icon showing a red half-filled thermometer will be displayed, and the ARM cores will be throttled back.
 If the temperature exceeds 85'C, an icon showing a fully-filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.